 You won’t need a tonne of gear, but layers will keep you comfortable and most cruise lines will also deck you out with an Expedition Parka.

 Q. Is my camera good enough?
 Or do I need a new one especially for the expedition?

 With scenery like this, it’s no wonder Antarctica calls to everyone’s inner photographer.
-Your ship G Expedition has an onboard photographer who leads scheduled lessons on how to best use the camera that you have.
+Most ships have onboard photographers who lead lessons on how to best use the camera that you have.
 If you’re a novice, a point-and-shoot camera is fine, while a DSLR will give others a decent range.
-For a list of other gear to take with you, check out the G Adventures Blog.
+For a list of other gear to take with you, check out our top tips.